 Getting in and out of the Captur is also stress-free with wide-opening rear doors.

-Last year, Renault sold 215,679 Captur models across Europe which made it the best-selling B-SUV model.
+In 2016, Renault sold 215,679 Captur models across Europe which made it the best-selling B-SUV model.
 Whilst the Captur is an attractive looking vehicle with plenty of on-board technology as standard, much of its success is down to clever pricing and impressive running costs.